 Keep in mind that you’ll need to have a certain amount of cash on hand to fund your home purchase.
 In general, you’ll need a down payment, normally 3% to 20% of the purchase price.
 You’ll also need cash to cover closing costs, which can usually add up to another 2% to 5% as well as moving expenses.

 Your required down payment will depend on the type of mortgage loan you choose.
 FHA loans require as little as 3.5% down, while conventional ones generally require at least 3%.
 To qualify for the best mortgage rates and save more money, however, you may need to put down as much as 20%.

 There may be some exceptions.
 If you qualify for a VA loan (for veterans and military members) or a USDA loan (for homes in eligible rural areas), you may not be required to come up with a down payment at all.

 During your homebuying journey, your mortgage lender can tell you the types of loans you may be eligible for and the down payment that’s required for each.
 Don't be afraid to shop around for a mortgage, too, to get the best rate.

 There are many ways to fund your down payment.
 You can use money in savings, ask a family member for help, or crowdfund a gift via a platform like HomeFundIt.
-Depending on your income and credit score, you may qualify for several first-time homebuyer loans.
+Depending on your income and credit score, you may qualify for several first-time homebuyer programs or loans.
 There are also down payment assistance programs that can lower your costs or even cover them completely in some cases.

 Step 3: Assemble the Mortgage Paperwork

 You don’t need to get a loan until you have an accepted offer on the house.
 Once you do, however, you’ll want to close on the loan quickly.
 So it’s better to get a jump on the mortgage process even before you start the home search.